weilumeng6/weilumeng6.github.io/content/en/Projects/_index.md

 ## Projects

-1. National Natural Science Foundation of China (Grant No. 72074069);
+1. **2021-2023:** Mechanisms, Key Factors, and Preventive Policies for Carbon Leakage Induced by the Pilot Carbon Market in China, a General Program of the National Natural Science Foundation of China. **(Principal Investigator)**
-2. Special project of innovation research for young teachers of Zhongnan University of Economics and Law;
+2. **2021-2023:** Inclusive Finance and Household Carbon Emissions, the Youth Teachers' Innovative Research Special Project at Zhongnan University of Economics and Law. **(Participant)**
-3. Postgraduate Research and Innovation Platform Project;
+3. **2020-2021:** Research on the Investment and Financing Mode of New Infrastructure, the Master's Practical Innovation Project of the Graduate Innovative Education Program at Zhongnan University of Economics and Law. **(Principal Investigator)**
+4. **2021-now:** Number of Children, Fertility Policy and Household Leverage: An Empirical Study Based on CHFS Data, the Master's Practical Innovation Project of the Graduate Innovative Education Program at Zhongnan University of Economics and Law. **(Principal Investigator)**